 Did you know its proper etiquette to add a stamp to all your RSVP card envelopes?
 Whoa – that adds up quick!
 If you have 100 invitations to mail, you’re spending $50 on respond card postage alone.

-You don’t necessarily have to exclusively use an online RSVP service.
+Instead of having guests mail back their respond card, use an online RSVP service through a wedding planning website like The Knot.
+But, you don’t necessarily have to exclusively use an online RSVP service.
 You can also include a phone number or email address for people to reply to.
-The idea though is to eliminate the need for an RSVP card, which requires postage.
-Check out our collection of Invitations with Online Reply to get an idea of what this looks like for the average wedding.
+The idea though is to eliminate the need for an RSVP card and that pesky postage stamp.

-You’ll notice that A LOT of the wedding invitations here at Ann’s Bridal Bargains come with response postcards.
+You’ll notice that we have a huge selection of invitations that come with free RSVP postcards.
 That’s because they are a cost-effective approach to the traditional RSVP.
-Our collection of Invitations with Free Response Postcards is filled with stylish invites that come with matching response postcards.
 You don’t pay extra for RSVPs and you pay less for stamps because the postcard postage rate is lower than the standard postage rate.

 Know how much you need and purchase only what you need with maybe a few extras.
-Check out the USPS Stamps Page to see how much stamps are right now and the many awesome designs available!
-(If you like a current design, buy it now.
-There’s no guarantee that design will be available when you want it.)
+Check out the USPS stamps page to see how much stamps are right now and the many awesome designs available!

 Buy stamps before they increase in price.
 To find out when the next postage increase will be, visit Forever Stamp Value.
 You can even sign up to get notified by email when the next price increase will occur.

-If you’re sending 300 wedding invitations with 300 standard response cards, you will be spending $300 on postage at the current rate of 50¢ per stamp.
-The good news is you can buy however many stamps you want whenever you want so consider purchasing your stamps in smaller batches spread out over a period of time.
+If you’re sending 200 wedding invitations you will be spending $126 on postage at a rate of 63¢ per stamp.
+The good news is you can buy however many stamps you want, whenever you want.
+Consider purchasing your stamps in smaller batches spread out over a period of time.